-Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman, the Institute for Hate Studies presents the Eva Lassman Memorial Student Research Award.
+Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman, the Center for the Study of Hate presents the Eva Lassman Memorial Student Research Award.
 Annually one $1,000 award and additional smaller award(s) support Gonzaga undergraduate or graduate students who are engaged in research projects that address issues of hate.

 - Sharon Jang, Increasing Anti-Asian Hate Crimes: The Experiences of Asian and Asian-American Students Attending Gonzaga University During the COVID-19 Pandemic (First Place)